memgraph/memgraph/docs/user_technical/drivers.md

 [on GitHub](https://github.com/neo4j/neo4j-java-driver).

 The example below is equivalent to Python example.
 Major difference is that `Config` object has to be created before the driver construction.
-Encryption has to be disabled by calling `withoutEncryption` method against the `Config` builder.

 ```java
 import org.neo4j.driver.v1.*;